5 Food Hacks to Keep You Fueled on the Road

 Eating on the road is tough.
 Eating healthy is even harder.
 There have been multiple times while traveling where I have had to settle for a less than desirable meal just because I’m hungry.
 Over years of traveling, I have found some simple ways to eat better.
 I want to share 5 food hacks that can help you stay healthy on the road.
 These food hacks can help you avoid that greasy cheeseburger you don’t really want because you’re starving.
 They will help you stay satiated without sacrificing good health.

 These food hacks have become especially important for me in my travels.
-They are essential on a bike tour with limited food options and an insatiable hunger.
+They are essential on a bike tour with limited food options and insatiable hunger.
 They are also useful when traveling through Europe’s bountiful cuisines.
 These food hacks can be used whenever you need them on the road!

 I’ve mentioned this in some other posts, but it’s worth mentioning again.
 A green powder is an awesome food hack because it covers some core nutritional bases.
 First, it gives you the much-needed nutrients that you might be missing on the road.
 Vegetables may be hard to come by in certain countries; a green powder supplement will cover your nutritional bases.
 Secondly, it satiates you so you don’t overeat later.
 The fiber fills you up decreasing meal sizes later.

 I recommend taking the powder right in the morning.
 You will start your day out on the right foot.
 This will allow you to attack the day without the fear of missing out on key nutrients.
 It also sets a precedent for the rest of the day.
 I recommend the Amazing Grass Green SuperFood.
 It’s inexpensive and does the job.
 Get your green powder in to maximize your health on the road.